statikfintechllc/GodCore/README.md

 # GodCore Llama Mistral-13B Demo

-**Install Release v.0.2.0, Do Not Clone, in the middle of adding features, start might bug if cloned directly**
+**Install Release v.0.2.0, Do Not Clone, Currently in the middle of adding a main feature, start and run might bug if cloned directly from master**

 *V.0.3.0 will be the bug removal and Perfecting the simple install, and ensuring that the UI properly adjusts framing for all devices where the UI is used.*
 </div>